lessgoadi/Stock-Market-Prediction-Dashboard/README.md

 # 📈 Stock Market Analysis & Prediction Dashboard

 ## 📌 Project Overview

-This project focuses on analyzing historical stock market data and building a dashboard to visualize trends and potential price movements.
-The goal of the project is to transform raw financial data into meaningful insights that can support better decision-making for investors and analysts.
+This project focuses on analyzing the stock market performance of four major technology companies — Apple, Microsoft, Google, and Netflix.
+The objective was to explore historical stock price data and build an interactive dashboard that helps visualize trends, price movements, and trading activity.

-The dashboard helps users explore stock price trends, understand market behavior, and view predicted future price movements based on historical patterns.
+As a business analyst exercise, the goal was to transform raw financial data into meaningful insights using data visualization techniques.
+The dashboard allows users to quickly compare company performance, understand volatility patterns, and observe how trading volume relates to stock price changes.
 ## 🎯 Business Objective

 Stock markets generate large volumes of data every day.
 Without proper analysis, it can be difficult to identify trends or opportunities.